Visitor’s Guide to the Central Oregon Backcountry

 Climb at Smith Rock State Park

-For experienced rock climbers, Smith is a world famous destination.
+For experienced rock climbers, Smith is a world-famous destination.
 There is literally something for every climber here, as the park boasts nearly 2,000 routes, ranging from fourth class up to 5.14c.
 It’s known as the birthplace of U.S. sport climbing, but Smith has plenty of trad climbing, too.
 And, with impressive geology, hiking trails, interpretive walks, a native plants garden, and mountain-biking, the park offers plenty of attractions for non-climbers as well.
 It’s possible to visit and climb year round, but the best and busiest seasons are spring and fall.
+Get details.

 Get Close to Native Wildlife at the High Desert Museum